 The Raffle will close, and the winning number established by an automatic number generator on Tuesday 7th September at 12 noon at the West Highland Museum.

-All proceeds from the sale will go to support the West Highland Museum which has just recently reopened to visitors.
+All proceeds from the sale will go to support the West Highland Museum.

 * We would like to hold your email address to inform you of occasional events and opportunities at the West Highland Museum.